CumulusNetworks/docs/content/cumulus-netq-45/More-Documents/NetQ-CLI-Reference-Manual/lcm.md

 ## netq lcm show switches

-Displays information about switches monitored by NetQ and contained in the lifecycle management repository, including their hostnames, any assigned role, IP and MAC addresses, CPU architecture, Cumulus Linux and NetQ versions, and NetQ configuration profiles.
+Displays information about switches monitored by NetQ and contained in the lifecycle management repository, including their hostnames, any assigned role, IP and MAC addresses, CPU architecture, Cumulus Linux and NetQ versions, and NetQ configuration and access profiles.
 Filter the output by Cumulus Linux or NetQ version running on the switch.

 ### Syntax